 Left: The green circles show approximate pickup coverage with a multicomponent system.
 Right: The blue area shows pickup coverage of the Dual HDL300 system with virtual microphones.

 Pickup performance A well-calibrated multicomponent system can provide professional-quality audio, especially if the participants remain seated within the pickup zones dictated by the system’s technology.
 However, pickup can drop off dramatically when participants move about the room to work at displays or break into groups.
-Virtual microphone technology is designed to provide true full-room pickup – even for instructors, so there’s no need for podium or lapel microphones.
+Virtual microphone technology is designed to provide true full-room coverage – even for instructors, so there’s no need for podium or lapel microphones.

 Esthetics The different types of multicomponent systems diverge sharply.
 An installed in-ceiling system (more often used in a large meeting space than a classroom) can provide a polished premium look sometimes desired for faculty and executive meeting rooms.
 On the other hand, a distributed tabletop system (often used in classrooms and flex spaces) can clutter desktops, and the attendant cabling can also get in the way.
 The Dual HDL300 system, which hangs on the wall, is sleek and unobtrusive.